EarthScope/ispaq/README.md

 Now install the IRIS R packages for ISPAQ:
 ```
 export MACOSX_DEPLOYMENT_TARGET=10.9    # this line for macOS only
-R CMD INSTALL seismicRoll_1.1.3.tar.gz
+R CMD INSTALL seismicRoll_1.1.4.tar.gz
-R CMD INSTALL IRISSeismic_1.5.2.tar.gz
+R CMD INSTALL IRISSeismic_1.6.0.tar.gz
-R CMD INSTALL IRISMustangMetrics_2.3.0.tar.gz
+R CMD INSTALL IRISMustangMetrics_2.4.2.tar.gz
 ```

 Or alternatively, install the IRIS R packages from CRAN:
 ```
-./run_ispaq.py -U
+./run_ispaq.py -I
 ```

-You should also run `./run_ispaq.py -U` after you update your ISPAQ version to verify that you have both the required minimum versions of anaconda packages and the most recent IRIS R packages.
+You should run `./run_ispaq.py -U` after you update ISPAQ minor versions to verify that you have both the required minimum versions of anaconda packages and the most recent IRIS R packages.

 Note: If you are using macOS and see the error: "'math.h' file not found" when compiling seismicRoll, then it is likely that your command line tools are missing.
 Try running `xcode-select --install`.

 # Using ISPAQ